Polaralias/Skills-MCP-Server/README.md

 }
 ```

 Smithery displays the JSON responses in its UI, so you can copy-paste the payloads above into manual tool invocations for quick validation.
-Search responses include semantic similarity scores and the full metadata block, load responses echo the metadata and inline the requested files, and refresh responses indicate whether a clone, pull, or skip occurred.
+Search responses include keyword relevance scores and the full metadata block, load responses echo the metadata and inline the requested files, and refresh responses indicate whether a clone, pull, or skip occurred.